-These guidelines provide resources for campus departments to help ensure that information technology (IT) products and services they purchase or procure for the University meet accessibility standards and are consistent with institutional values for equity and inclusion.
+These guidelines provide resources for campus departments and vendors to help ensure that IT products that the University procures meet accessibility standards and are consistent with institutional values for equity and inclusion.

-Departments are encouraged to discuss proposed hosted or on-premise services and products with the Architecture and Security Review team early in the selection process, to help ensure they meet the University's expectations for accessibility.
+Departments are encouraged to discuss proposed products, and those up for contract renewals, with the Architecture and Security Review team to help ensure they meet the University's expectations for accessibility.

-Consistent with other institutions of higher education, the University relies on the Information Technology Industry Council's Voluntary Product Accessibility Template (VPAT) for a detailed report of the accessibility of an IT product or service.
-Vendors should fill out the VPAT 2.4 WCAG version of the report to indicate the conformance of their product or service to the World Wide Web Consortium's Content Accessibility Guidelines.
+The University expects vendors to detail the accessibility of their product using the Information Technology Industry Council's Voluntary Product Accessibility Template (VPAT), using the 2.4 WCAG version of the report to indicate conformance to the World Wide Web Consortium's Content Accessibility Guidelines.

 The VPAT template should be filled out in its entirety and include testing methodology, conformance level, and detailed remarks for any partially-supported or non-supported level per the success criteria of WCAG 2.0 AA.

 The University expects vendors to follow the best and increasingly common practice of having their products UX tested by an industry-recognized accessibility testing company or organization.
 While meeting technical accessibility requirements provides baseline access, UX testing reveals further blockers and confusing elements that should be addressed to ensure the product is truly usable by people who have disabilities.